alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 You can copy the Save0.sav (or any corresponding slot) into a backup folder (Save0 is slot 1, save4 is slot 5).

 When playing in a randomizer, it's recommended to start from a new save file.
-Hardocre mode is possible, but not recommended.
+Hardcore mode is in theory possible, but not recommended (especially with deathlink enabled).

 # Mod Install Notes
 This randomizer uses a custom made mod to go along with the AP session.